WELCOME TO

 late season bloomer, one notices the flowers readily when other cultivars

-has 4-5 branches and blooms on a rather staggered fashion which
+4-5 branches and blooms on a rather staggered

 Like